Mapping Atlassian’s Open, No-Bullshit Workplace Culture

-The 1-on-1s are not just about evaluating performance, but also but strengthening working relationships.
+The 1-on-1s aren’t just about evaluating performance, but also about strengthening working relationships.

 Atlassian’s Culture Design Canvas: The Rational Culture

 Open Town Halls: A weekly half-hour global all-hands meeting that offers employees a chance to engage directly with founders and top executives.
-25% of the time is devoted to Q&A. It provides a space for everyone to voice concerns, showcase victories, and more.
+25% of the time is devoted to a Q&A which provides a space for everyone to voice concerns, showcase victories, and more.

 Pre-mortems: Similar to a post-mortem, but done before the fact.
 This prospective type of meeting helps teams identify risks at the outset.
 Atlassian uses them to identify threats, opportunities, and issues in advance when they have a chance to do something.

-Weekly Business Review: It’s an hour with the whole performance marketing team to discuss problems, progress, and planning of each team.
+Weekly Business Review: An hour with the whole performance marketing team to discuss problems, progress, and planning for each team.